snex-io/snex-web/docs/events/README.md

 # SNEX Documentation

-SNEX requires two steps to work.
+SNEX requires three steps to work.

 1) **Create a Session**

-A session is basically a unique ID to which controllers can connect and send events.
-If you create a game and want users to play it using SNEX, you first set up a session using the SNEX library on your end and then your users needs to know the session ID to connect to.
+A session is basically a unique id to which controllers can connect and send events.
+If you create a game and want users to play it using SNEX, you first set up a session using the SNEX library on your end and then your users needs to know the session id to connect to.

 ```js
 const snex = require('snex');